-Since 1991, Komen Oregon and SW Washington is proud to have dedicated over $19.8 million in partnership of breast health programs with community organizations.
-In 2018, our grant partnerships total $264,000, and will provide innovative and crucial breast health services.
+Since 1991, Susan G. Komen Oregon and SW Washington is proud to have provided $20.7 million for breast health programs run by community organizations.
 Our community partners are dedicated to helping us connect men and women in Oregon and SW Washington to critical breast health services.
-These collaborations allows us to broaden our reach to serve men and women in need of breast health education, screening, navigation, treatment and support.
+These collaborations allows us to broaden our reach to serve men and women in need of breast health education, screening, navigation, treatment, and support.
 They also support saving lives and furthering our goal of a world without breast cancer.

 Oregon Health Authority | ScreenWise Breast and Cervical Cancer Screening Program

 This program serves low income, uninsured, under insured Oregonians with genetic counseling for those who are at risk of hereditary cancer, as well as with services that are not covered by other funding sources.

 Pink Phoenix Dragon Boat Team | Portland Dragon Boat Races

 Pink Phoenix will be racing two boats at the Portland Dragon Boat Races in the women’s division and breast cancer division.
 The two-day race provides an example to survivors that there is quality of life after breast cancer, and allows survivors to reach goals of endurance and survivor ship after a cancer diagnosis.

 A daylong symposium with experts and information that will enable participants to provide greater support to improve the breast health of the Latinas in the community.